mroughan/Roulette/README.md

 There are a couple of test scripts, which also provide some examples of how to use the code:
-   - `arclength_test.m`: provides tests of the arclength code
+   - `arclength_test.m`: provides tests of the arclength code, assuming that the elliptic integral package is available.
    - `roulette1_test.m`: shows a selection of standard roulettes both calculated using roulette1, and using the theoretical curve
    - `roulette2_test.m`: tests a selection of standard roulettes formed from two curves

+### Examples

+For examples of how to use the code see
+   - `roulette1_test.m`
+   - `roulette2_test.m`

 Matt Roughan, 2013